TIGER Encryption

 • Base64: B1ufenfdBCwWE/nDETcXDlOnBOijhIX5

-• Bytes: [Binary byte data, inconvenient to display directly as text]
+• Bytes: [Binary byte data, not easily displayed directly as text]

-*Note: The actual output may vary slightly due to different calculation libraries.
-The above hash value is calculated from "Hello World!"
-(UTF-8) according to the standard TIGER-192 (3 rounds) algorithm.
+*Note: Actual output may vary slightly due to different calculation libraries.
+The above hash value is calculated based on the standard TIGER-192 (3 rounds) algorithm for "Hello World!"
+(UTF-8).

 • Q: What are the main functions of the TIGER encryption tool?
-A: This tool is mainly used to calculate TIGER-128, TIGER-160, and TIGER-192 hash values, supports multiple input types (plaintext, Hex, Base64, Bytes), output case control, optional salt values, and multiple character encodings.
+A: This tool is mainly used to calculate TIGER-128, TIGER-160, and TIGER-192 hash values, supporting multiple input types (plaintext, Hex, Base64, Bytes), output case control, optional salt, and multiple character encodings.

-• Q: What is the difference between the TIGER algorithm and MD5 and SHA-1?
-A: The TIGER algorithm is designed to provide higher security than MD5 and SHA-1, and is optimized for 64-bit processors.
+• Q: What is the difference between TIGER algorithm and MD5, SHA-1?
+A: The TIGER algorithm was designed to provide higher security than MD5 and SHA-1, and is optimized for 64-bit processors.
 It provides 128-bit, 160-bit, and 192-bit outputs, while MD5 is 128-bit and SHA-1 is 160-bit.
-TIGER has relatively good security, but due to its complexity, it is not as widely used as more modern algorithms such as SHA-256.
+TIGER's security is relatively good, but due to its complexity, it is not as widely used as more modern algorithms like SHA-256.

 • Q: How to choose the number of calculation rounds for TIGER hash?
 A: The TIGER algorithm usually has 3 or 4 rounds of calculation.
-3 rounds is the standard configuration, and 4 rounds provides higher security but slightly higher calculation overhead.
-In most cases, 3 rounds is sufficient.
+3 rounds is the standard configuration, and 4 rounds provide higher security but slightly higher computational overhead.
+In most cases, 3 rounds are sufficient.
 Unless there are specific security requirements, it is recommended to use the default 3 rounds.

 • Q: Can I use Hex format input for TIGER encryption?
-A: Yes, this tool supports Hex strings as input types.
-Please make sure you select "Input Type" as "Hex" and the input string is a valid hexadecimal representation.
+A: Yes, this tool supports Hex strings as input type.
+Please ensure that you select "Input Type" as "Hex" and that the input string is a valid hexadecimal representation.

-• Please ensure that the "Input Type" strictly matches the data format you provide in "String to encrypt", otherwise it may cause calculation errors or unexpected results.
+• Please ensure that the "Input Type" strictly matches the data format you provide in the "String to be encrypted", otherwise it may lead to calculation errors or unexpected results.

-• When selecting the "Plaintext" input type, be sure to confirm that the "Character Encoding" option is consistent with the actual encoding of your plaintext, which will directly affect the final hash value.
+• When selecting "Plaintext" input type, be sure to confirm that the "Character Encoding" option is consistent with the actual encoding of your plaintext, as this will directly affect the final hash value.

-• Salt value is an effective way to improve hash security, but when using it, please ensure that the management and storage of the salt value are properly handled to avoid leakage.
+• Salt is an effective way to improve hash security, but when using it, please ensure that the salt is properly managed and stored to avoid leakage.

-• Although the TIGER algorithm is secure, for applications that require the highest level of security, it is recommended to consider using more modern hash functions, such as SHA-256 or SHA-3.
+• Although the TIGER algorithm is secure, for applications requiring the highest level of security, it is recommended to consider using more modern hash functions, such as SHA-256 or SHA-3.

-• This tool is an online hash calculator and does not save any user input data, so please use it with confidence.
+• This tool is an online hash calculator and does not save any user input data, so please feel free to use it.

 Rating